 For more than a century, the Arboretum has played a pivotal role in the study, introduction, and promotion of the genus Malus (apples and crabapples).
-Today, the permanent collection includes 440 plants representing 160 taxa (kinds).
-These include many rarely seen species, many of which were collected from their native ranges, primarily in Asia.
-The collection also holds over one hundred cultivars, which have been selected for certain horticultural merits such as flower size and color, fruit persistence, and disease resistance.
+Today, 414 plants representing 152 taxa (kinds) comprise our collections.
+These include 53 species, many of which were collected from their native ranges, primarily in Asia.
+The collection also holds 90 cultivars, which have been selected for certain horticultural merits such as flower size and color, fruit persistence, and disease resistance.

 - Crabapples bloom in white and shades of red ranging from pale pink to deep purplish rose.
 Often the flower buds are a darker shade than the open flowers, adding attractive contrast on blooming branches.
 Many Malus species bear pink buds that open to white flowers.
 The introduction of Malus pumila var. niedzwetzkyana in the 1890s brought a new range of color to crabapples: this unusual variety has dark rose-red flowers, reddish purple fruit, and purplish new foliage, and was used in hybridizing to develop ornamental crabapples with deeper pink to red flowers.

 - Most Malus species are native to Eurasia, but there are a few that are native to North America.
 An example in the Arboretum’s collection is M. ioensis, the prairie crabapple.
 This species bears large (1 to 1.5 inch diameter) fruit that provide food for wildlife when they fall but make the tree less desirable for most landscape uses.
 However, the double-flowered cultivar M. ioensis ‘Plena’ is popular for its fragrant, roselike, pink flowers that do not develop into fruit.